War crimes in the Syrian civil war: Sexual violence

 Men and women have been subjected to sexual violence by government forces.
-Amnesty International has received reports of men being raped.
-According to the UN, sexual violence in detention is directed principally against men and boys, rather than women and girls:

-Human Rights Watch has also reported these sexual crimes being committed by Syrian government forces.
+Human Rights Watch reported these sexual crimes as being committed by Syrian government forces.

-Syrian activists claim women were abducted and raped in rebellious parts of the country, possibly using sexual violence as a means of quelling dissent.
+Syrian activists reported that women were abducted and raped by pro-Assad forces in opposition-held parts of the country, possibly using sexual violence as a means of quelling dissent.
 An opposition campaigner supplied The Globe and Mail with details about six previously unknown cases of violence against women, saying that more such incidents remain hidden as Damascus struggles to contain the uprising.
 Syrian refugees fleeing to Turkey reported mass rape by Syrian soldiers, more than 400 women were raped and sexually abused.